 For your crop, it ensures a sterile environment where crop pests and disease pathogens are eradicated.
 It also provides anchorage and support for the crop.
 The best form of land preparation technique is conventional land preparation practice.

-This method of land preparation eradicates weeds; distort the breeding sites of crop pest and diseases.
+This method of land preparation eradicates weeds and distorts the breeding sites of crop pests and diseases.
 Irrespective of your scale of production, ensure you prepare your land using the conventional land preparation method.

-I am sure you know that crops also select the type of land they grow on; you need to check the compatibility of your soil with the land you intend to use by running a Soil pH test.
-The Soil pH meter ranges from 1 – 14; most crops thrive best in soil with pH reading within 5.5 – 6.5.
+I am sure you know that crops also select the type of land they grow on; you need to check the suitability of your soil by running a Soil pH test.
+The Soil pH meter ranges from 1 – 14; most crops thrive best in soil with pH readings within 5.5 – 6.5.
 Soil pH can be carried out in two ways:

 • Mechanical analysis: This is carried out in the laboratory.
-Here, the exact soil pH value is gotten after carrying the test.
+Here, the exact soil pH value is obtained after carrying out the test.

 When the value you obtain from soil testing falls below or above these values, 5.5– 6.5, you need to correct the soil pH through liming.